-This is one of my favorite light, summery, sunny type pastas.
-It also has the good fortune of being healthy!
+Here’s one of my favorite light, summery, sunny type pastas.
+This light lemon garlic pasta with salmon also has the good fortune of being healthy!
 It’s all about simplicity and freshness.
 With fresh basil, garlic, lemon juice, olive oil, capers and salmon, you practically have summer on a plate.

 And to top it off, for a tiny bit of decadence, we’ll sprinkle some Parmesan loving on it.
 There’s no cream sauce to carry it so this is all about the goodness and tastiness of high quality olive oil mixed with fresh, awesome flavors.

 Start off by cooking the pasta.
 You can use any kind of pasta you like.
 Spaghetti, linguine, fettuccine, pappardelle or tube-type pastas.
 I went with rigatoni for this recipe.
 If you want it even healthier, sub whole wheat pasta instead.

 While the pasta cooks, season your salmon fillets with salt and pepper to taste and bake it until cooked.
 Baking and cutting the salmon later will result in flakier salmon bits.
 If you want your salmon to have more form, try cubing it while it’s raw and pan-frying it in olive until cooked about 3-4 minutes per side.
 However you decide to prep your salmon, make sure to flake or cube it into bite-sized pieces so there’s enough to go around later.